-Empowering the Innocent (ETI) was established in September 2019 by Dr Michael Naughton, a leading academic exert on miscarriages of justice and the wrongful conviction and imprisonment of innocent victims, who has considered the
+Empowering the Innocent (ETI) was established in September 2019 by Dr Michael Naughton, a leading academic expert on miscarriages of justice and the wrongful conviction and imprisonment of innocent victims.
+He has considered the

 Empowering the Innocent (ETI) builds on this body of work and on previous innovative projects that were established by Dr Naughton, namely Innocence Network UK (INUK) and the University of Bristol Innocence Project, reflecting on both the successes and achievements of those projects as well as the lessons learnt.